-ACT will seek to meet requests to delete personally identifying information unless it is required to be retained for contractual or legal reasons as described in this Privacy Notice.
-Please be aware that all assessment scores are maintained by ACT indefinitely and closing your account does not delete your assessment scores.
+ACT will seek to meet requests to delete personally identifying information unless it is required to be retained for example for contractual or other legal reasons as described in this Privacy Notice.
+Please be aware that assessment scores are maintained by ACT indefinitely and closing your account does not delete your assessment scores.